Otter Class

 Curriculum news

-- RE – Should we forgive others?
-This topic promotes our school value of compassion.
+- RE – Science v Faith: Conflicting or Complementary?
+This topic promotes our school value of respect.

-- French – Module 3: Districts in Paris, time phrases, number.
+- French – Paris and Activities.
 This encourages the understanding and respect for other cultures and languages.

 Home Learning

-How These Activities Show the School Value of Service: Even though these tasks are completed at home, each one offers opportunities for children to serve others—their classmates, families, and wider school community—by sharing learning, contributing ideas, and helping to build a richer learning environment.
+Even though these tasks are completed at home, each one offers opportunities for children to serve others, their classmates, families, and the wider school community, by sharing learning, contributing ideas, and helping to build a richer learning environment.

 Service link: